STRUGGLING WITH SHAME AND FEELING UNWORTHY?

 In a household where it’s considered normal to attack one’s core worth, victims have difficulty in development of sufficient self-esteem & confidence.
 Such individuals find themselves submerged in self-doubts & feelings of inadequacy over small mistakes and setbacks.
 It becomes very difficult for them to navigate through unfulfilled dreams, relationships & self-expression.

-In toxic households, toxic shame is used as a weapon to control and manipulate individuals, undermining their self-worth and autonomy.
+In toxic households, shame is used as a weapon to control and manipulate individuals, undermining their self-worth and autonomy.
 This insidious form of shame targets a person's core identity, making them feel inherently flawed and unworthy, rather than addressing a flawed behaviour.
 By continuously reinforcing these feelings, caregivers or authority figures exert power, create dependency, and maintain dominance.

-The constant belittling and invalidation prevent individuals from developing healthy self-esteem, leading them to doubt their abilities and decisions.
+The constant criticism and invalidation prevent individuals from developing healthy self-esteem, leading them to doubt their abilities and decisions.
 This psychological manipulation can stifle personal growth and perpetuate a cycle of dysfunction, where individuals may struggle to assert themselves or seek external validation.
 Ultimately, toxic shame in an unhealthy household serves as a powerful weapon that undermines emotional well-being and personal growth.

 Dealing with toxic shame involves several key steps: